Rey Mysterio: Return to the independent circuit (2015–2018)

-Lucha Underground (2015–2018)
+Lucha Underground (2015–2016)

-Mysterio signed with Lucha Underground on December 12, 2015 and appeared on the second season.
-On January 10, 2016, Mysterio teamed with Dragon Azteca Jr. and Prince Puma to defeat Ivelisse, Johnny Mundo and Son of Havoc and Fénix, Jack Evans, and P. J. Black and Cortez Castro, Joey Ryan and Mr. Cisco in a 4-way Trio Tag Team Elimination Match for the Lucha Underground Trios Championship.
-Mysterio was the second competitor to enter the second ever Aztec Warfare match and was the final elimination by the eventual winner Matanza.
-On January 31, 2016, at Ultima Lucha Dos, Rey Mysterio defeated Prince Puma.
-On April 9, 2016 Mysterio was in an Aztec Warfare match where he eliminated Matanza Cueto after Mysterio was eliminated by Johnny Mundo.
+Mysterio signed with Lucha Underground on December 12, 2015, and appeared on the second season.
+On January 10, 2016, Mysterio, Dragon Azteca Jr. and Prince Puma defeated Ivelisse, Johnny Mundo and Son of Havoc and Fénix, Jack Evans, and P. J. Black and Cortez Castro, Joey Ryan and Mr. Cisco in a four-way trio tag team elimination Match for the Lucha Underground Trios Championship.
+At Ultima Lucha Dos on January 31, Mysterio defeated Puma.
+In March, he was the second competitor to enter the second Aztec Warfare match and was the final elimination by the eventual winner, Matanza.
+On April 9, Mysterio competed in the third Aztec Warfare match, which was aired in November, eliminating Matanza Cueto and ending his undefeated streak, before he was eliminated by Johnny Mundo.
+At the end of Season 3, Mysterio lost a match to Cueto, who then brutally attacked Mysterio, implying that he had been killed off and would not be returning for Season 4.

-During an interview with Title Match Wrestling in December 2016, Mysterio was asked if he would ever return to WWE, Mysterio replied:

-"You never say never.
-But I am very, very comfortable in the position I'm in with Lucha Underground.
-I love their schedule, I love their style, I love what they have to offer.
-I don't think there will ever be another company that has what Lucha Underground has.
-It's very unique, exciting, and fresh—this is really something new".

-At the end of Season 3, Mysterio was seen locked inside a cell with Matanza Cueto, implying that he had been killed off and would not be returning for Season 4.
 It was confirmed that Mysterio would not return for Season 4 as he had chosen not to renew his contract with Lucha Underground.

 New Japan Pro-Wrestling (2018)

-Rey Mysterio made his New Japan Pro-Wrestling (NJPW) debut on June 9, 2018 as part of NJPW's Dominion 6.9 in Osaka-jo Hall show.
+Rey Mysterio made his New Japan Pro-Wrestling (NJPW) debut on June 9, 2018, as part of NJPW's Dominion 6.9 in Osaka-jo Hall show.
 Mysterio teamed up with Jushin Thunder Liger and Hiroshi Tanahashi, losing to the Bullet Club team of Cody, Marty Scurll and Adam Page.